cristipufu/swiftclient-net/README.md

 ### ASP.NET 5 usage

 You can load Swift credentials from an json file in aspnet5 project.
-Add an app settings file to your project:
+Add an `appsettings.json` file in the root your project:

-***appsettings.json***

 ```json
 {